 Whereas when a user is seeking to buy something, then it falls under the Transactional intent category.
 For e.g. “buy coffee mugs.”

 We would suggest you maintaining a healthy mix of Informational and Transactional keywords while creating the content strategy for your website.

 A healthy mix of body & long tail keywords will take you a long way

 Body keywords are 2-3 word phrases that are more specific than head keywords and have decent searches per month.
 They are less competitive than head keywords.

 Long tail keywords are 4+ word phrases that give us a clear idea of the users’ intent and therefore have the highest conversion rate.
 They have less people searching for them and have low competition as well.

 As per Rand Fishkin, the Co-founder of Moz – “The long tail of search can be a mysterious place to explore, often lacking the volume data that we usually rely on to guide us.
 But the keyword phrases you can uncover there are worth their weight in gold, often driving highly valuable traffic to your site.”

-You should be targeting a healthy mix of long tail and body keywords to get the maximum returns from your online marketing campaign.
 I hope these keyword research secrets will help you craft a hugely successful online marketing campaign.